HanaHrubesova/SQL-Murder-Mystery/README.md

     1
 ```
 ![results of second query](https://github.com/HanaHrubesova/SQL-Murder-Mystery/blob/main/step_2.png)
-To locate the seconfd witness and their testimony.
+To locate the second witness and their testimony.
 ```SQL
 SELECT
     t1.name,